- Open Events

 A comprehensive range of subjects to choose from.

-As well as the core subjects, Key Stage 3 pupils can also take additional subjects for an extra fee per subject, per year.
+As well as the core subjects, Key Stage 3 pupils can also take an additional 5 subjects to complete their package.
+Any further subjects can be taken for an extra fee per subject, per year.

 King’s InterHigh uses an online learning platform and lesson library to deliver subjects and provides 24/7 access to national curriculum subject materials.
 Our live lessons are timetabled and taught by qualified UK teachers, trained in online teaching and learning.
 Every week, students will have lessons with the same class groups and teachers, so they have structure and continuity in their learning.
 All lessons are recorded and accessible at any time, from anywhere.
 So no matter where in the world you are, with an internet connection, your child can access past lessons, homework materials and useful resources.